 When analyzing the term, not connecting to a monitor, you can also interpret a physical plug incompatibility that doesn’t allow you to plug your monitor’s display cable into the back of a computer.

-This can happen after you upgrade a graphics card and you have an older monitor with a VGA or DVI plug which modern graphics cards no longer have.
+This can happen after you upgrade a graphics card and have an older monitor with a VGA or DVI plug, which modern graphics cards no longer have.

 The same can be true in reverse, where you’ve bought a new monitor with only HDMI or DisplayPort input ports.

-Look at the end of the monitor’s display cable and identify the plug type by searching online.
+Find the plug type online at the end of the monitor’s display cable.
 Do the same for the graphics card output port on the back of your computer.

 How to fix

-For this solution, you will have to order or purchase an adapter or dongle from the right type of converter or adapter for your monitor.
+For this solution, you must order or purchase an adapter or dongle from the right converter or adapter for your monitor.